pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

 Now that we've ensured the necessary dependencies are installed, it's time to acquire the data.

 # Identifying Datasets
-Before diving into the process of gathering basketball player statistics for the 2023-2024 NCAA women's basketball season, let's briefly look at the two data sets we'll be acquiring and a rough overview of the process to get each one:
+Before diving into the process of gathering basketball player statistics for the 2023-2024 NCAA basketball season, let's briefly look at the two data sets we'll be acquiring and a rough overview of the process to get each one:

 1. Player Information Dataset
    - This dataset will include player information such as name, height, position, team name, and class.